-In the spirit of the season, I was going to write an article on Five Resolutions to Improve Your Photography Business in 2013.
+In the spirit of the season, I was going to write an article on Five Resolutions to Improve Your Photography Business in the new year.
 But then, it’s likely that’s the last thing you need.
 We all have more than enough resolutions.
-In fact, many of last year’s resolutions, shiny and full of promise in January 2012, are getting re-installed on the list again this year because they are not even close to being realized.
+In fact, many of last year’s resolutions, shiny and full of promise in January, are getting re-installed on the list again this year because they are not even close to being realized.

 So, instead of giving you five more resolutions to add to your list, here are five steps to help you accomplish the ones you have made yourself.

 If you are inspired by your goals, you will be willing to put in the time and energy needed to accomplish them over the long haul.
 Some people never get any traction toward their dreams because they have anemic plans that they don’t care about.
 Remember that even the biggest goals can be realized once divided into smaller, accomplishable steps.
 It’s a mistake to make a list of tiny unmotivating resolutions you think are ‘realistic’ but that don’t truly tap into your passion.
 Instead, focus on one or two truly motivating big goals that you think would be really, really cool to reach, and then…